DaveSharma-Hub/Online-Differential-Equation-Solver-with-Python-Flask-API/README.md

 # Online-Differential-Equation-Solver-with-Python-Flask-API
-Online differential equation solver inspired by online math programs such as Symbolab, that calculated the differential equation entered by a user, using JS/AJAX , FLASK in Python for the REST API, and Sympy for the actual solving of the differential equation
+Online differential equation solver inspired by online math programs such as Symbolab, that calculates the differential equation entered by a user, using JS/AJAX , FLASK in Python for the REST API, and Sympy for the actual solving of the differential equation
-The user enters the differential equation in a particular for such as y''+y'=1 and the value in the input-box is sent to the python REST API using AJAX in app.js.
+The user enters the differential equation in a particular form such as y''+y'=1 and the value in the input-box is sent to the python REST API using AJAX in app.js.
 Then the python
 REST API recieves the string value diff. equation to solve, uses a custom parser to organize the equation in a particular way for Sympy to solve the differential equation, and returns the sovled equation back to app.js which uses AJAX to display the new data of the solved differential equation.

 To run the program download all files